camin-mccluskey/react-hook-form-multistep/README.md

 - ✅ Bring your existing forms using react-hook-form.
 - 🚶 Use the stepper component to visualise form progress (or bring your own).
 - 💾 Save the state of your form as the user progresses.
-- ⛔️ Provides feedback when the form is in invalid state, blocking progress.
+- ⛔️ Provides feedback when the form is in an invalid state, blocking progress.
 - 📃 Unstyled.
 As this is just a wrapper around your own forms.

 ## Getting Started